MicrosoftDocs/azure-ai-docs/articles/search/search-get-started-rbac.md

    1. Choose a role (Search Service Contributor, Search Index Data Contributor, Search Index Data Reader) and assign it to your Microsoft Entra user or group identity.
 These three roles provide the full set of permissions for creating, loading, and querying objects on Azure AI Search.
 For more information, see [Connect using roles](search-security-rbac.md).

+> [!TIP]
+> Later, if you get authentication failure errors, recheck the settings in this section.
+There could be policies set at the subcription or resource group level that enforce specific security settings.

 ## Step 3: Connect from your local system

+If you didn't sign in to Azure with an `az login` command, do so now.

 ### Using Python and Jupyter notebooks